MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/02-Clone-Project.md

     - Windows/Linux: <kbd>Ctrl + P</kdb>
     - Mac: <kbd>Cmd + P</kdb>

     Then type the name of the file you want to open.

     > [!TIP]
     > You can view a Visual Studio Code keyboard shortcuts reference sheet at https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_keyboard-reference-sheets.

 1. Now that you have the project in place, let's try out some of the application features and learn how they're built.
+Select the **Next** button below to continue or jump to a specific exercise using the table of contents.